 “More Light believes we must refocus on who God is as a way to understand the fullness of what God is calling us to next.“

-Following the achievement of two significant barriers to LGBTQ inclusion in the Presbyterian Church, U.S.A., many congregations and individuals have been wondering “what’s next in the work to follow God’s call for welcome of all God’s beloved children.
+Following the removal of two significant barriers to LGBTQIA+ inclusion in the Presbyterian Church, U.S.A., many congregations and individuals have been wondering “what’s next in the work to follow God’s call for welcome of all God’s beloved children?
 More Light underwent a discernment process in 2015 and have emerged with a renewed theological understanding of our call in the world, and an offering of a way our congregations and individuals can best live into it.
 The next stage of our ministry requires our congregations to discern where their gifts and passions best fit their wider communities’ unique needs.
-More Light seeks to aid in that discernment as well as create new connections with partner churches through our new signature programs: More Light Teach-Ins and faith organizing projects.
+More Light seeks to aid in that discernment as well as create new connections with partner churches through our various programs.

 Our Mission Statement

-Following the risen Christ, and seeking to make the Church a true community of hospitality, the mission of More Light Presbyterians is to work for the full participation of lesbian, gay, bisexual, transgender and queer (LGBTQ) people in the life, ministry and witness of the Presbyterian Church (USA) and in society.
+Following the risen Christ, and seeking to make the Church a true community of hospitality, the mission of More Light Presbyterians is to work for the full participation of lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA+) people in the life, ministry and witness of the Presbyterian Church (USA) and in society.

 MLP’s logo reflects our mission and incorporates the communion elements of bread and wine, as well as rainbow colors evocative of stained glass church windows.
 These elements express the hospitality of Christ, and of the welcoming church movement, and the theology and practice of the open table.
 We are called together as many grains that form one bread.
 We share one cup.